LIPF 2019 FACULTY

 Chinese-American pianist Xun Pan received his early musical training from his grandmother and pianists-parents, Pan Yiming and Ying Shizhen.
 He continued his studies at the Central Conservatory of Music in Beijing, Syracuse University in New York, and earned the Doctor of Musical Arts degree from Rutgers University in New Jersey.

 A noted chamber musician, Mr. Pan is the pianist of the Newstead Trio and Trio Clavino.
 Their work has been broadcast live on radio and television, and they have released several highly acclaimed recordings.
-Trio Clavino toured seven cities in China with a Fulbright Grant managed by US Embassy in Beijing in 2014, and they got the Fulbright Grant again this year to tour in China in 2016.
-Mr. Pan has been served as a judge in many competitions include "Frinna Awerbuch" International Piano Competition in New York, Florida International Piano Competition in Orlando, Florida, United States Music Open Competition in Oakland, CA, and Maria Clara Cullell International Piano Competition in San Jose, Costa Rica.
+Trio Clavino toured seven cities in China with Fulbright Grants managed by US Embassy in Beijing in 2014, and again in 2016.
+Mr. Pan has been served as a judge in many competitions include "Frinna Awerbuch" International Piano Competition in New York, United States Music Open Competition in Oakland, CA, United States International Music competition in Stanford, CA, and Maria Clara Cullell International Piano Competition in San Jose, Costa Rica.

-Dr. Pan teaches piano and is the Director of Pre College Music Division Program at Millersville University of Pennsylvania; and a visiting professor at many universities and conservatories in China, includes China Conservatory of Music, China Northwest University for Nationalities, Fuzhou University, Yantai University, Shandong University, Qinghai Normal University, and Wenzhou University.
-He served as the Chairman of the Piano Department at former Pennsylvania Academy of Music between 1996 and 2009.
+Dr. Pan is the Director of Keyboard Studies of The Tell School of Music at Millersville University of Pennsylvania, and is a visiting professor at many universities and conservatories in China, includes Central Conservatory of Music, China Conservatory of Music, Guangzhou Xinghai Conservatory of Music, Sichuan Conservatory of Music, China Northwest University for Nationalities, Fuzhou University, Yantai University, Shandong University, Qinghai Normal University, and Wenzhou University.
+He taught and served as the Chairman of the Piano Department at Pennsylvania Academy of Music between 1996 and 2009.

 Prizewinner of international piano competitions and a Bösendorfer Concert Artist, pianist Ivo Kaltchev has enjoyed a successful performing career as recitalist, soloist with orchestras, chamber musician and recording artist.
 “Formidable technique” (Piano Journal, England), “possesses the genius of rubato” (Diapason, France), “distinctive and original” (Soviet Culture, Russia), "impressive" (Frankfurter Neue Presse, Germany), "most beautifully and idiomatically played" (International Record Review, England), “glittering,” “ big technique" (The Washington Post, USA), “a master of the whole range of pianistic attacks and coloristic effects” (The Star Ledger, USA) - these are some of the words which music critics have used to describe Mr. Kaltchev’s artistry.